-- The largest section (blue - roughly the left third half of the front panel) is for the inputs, and is labeled "VERTICAL".
+- The largest section (blue - roughly the bottom half of the front panel) is for the inputs, and is labeled "VERTICAL".
 The controls in this section set the vertical scale for the voltage waveforms being displayed.
-The oscilloscope has four inputs, called channels each with a BNC (perhaps for Bayonet Needle Connector, but I've never found a definitive answer) connector, to which the input is connected.
+The oscilloscope has four inputs, called channels.
+In this section of controls each input (there can be up to four) also has a BNC (perhaps for Bayonet Needle Connector, but I've never found a definitive answer) connector, to which the input is connected.
 If you look closely at the connector you'll see that there are two conducting (metallic) elements that are electrically shielded from each other.
 The inner connector is called the "pin" and is where the voltage signal is applied.
 The outer conductor is called the "shell" and is connected to a ground reference.
 All of the shells are connected internally, so you needn't connect more than one of them.

 - There is another section labeled "HORIZONTAL" (red).
 This section is used to set the time scale (or "time base") for the voltage waveform being displayed.

-- The fourth section is the one at the top and it is used for a wide variety of measurement and utility functions (yellow).
-We will use these at various times throughout the semester, but not much today.
+- The last section is the one in the upper left that is used for a wide variety of measurement and utility functions (yellow).
+We will use these at various times throughout the semester.

 The Function Generator

-Shown below is a diagram of the Wavetek Model FG2A function generator.
+Shown below is a diagram of the Wavetek Model 20 function generator.
 You will learn about the individual controls during the course of the lab.
-You should pay special attention to the controls that are highlighted and labeled from 1 to 8..
+You should pay special attention to the controls labeled 1, 2, 3, 4, 5, 7, 8 and 9.

-Turn on the oscilloscope (the power button is at the lower left) and the function generator (the "Pwr" button, labeled "1").
-Connect the "Main" output of the function generator (labeled "2") to the channel "1" input of the oscilloscope using a BNC cable.
+Turn on the oscilloscope (the "Line" button") and the function generator (the "Power" button).
+Connect the "Func Out" output of the function generator to the channel "1" input of the oscilloscope using a BNC cable.
 Note that this cable has two conductors (which is needed for a voltage measurement, which is always the difference between two potentials).

 Setting the "VERTICAL" controls

-Make sure that channel 1 is turned on and the others are all turned off; to turn on a channel just press its corresponding button.
-To turn it off, select it and then hit the “OFF” button (just above the “SCALE” button.
-Now hit the “MENU” button (just below “SCALE”).
-A menu will appear at the bottom of the screen just above the row of seven buttons.
+Make sure that channel 1 is turned on and the others are all turned off.
+To turn channel 1 on hit the button labelled "1" in the "VERTICAL" section.
+A menu will appear at the bottom of the screen just above the row of six buttons.

 - Set "Invert" to "Off"